 - As a dental hygienist or dental assistant, how many hours of continuing education do I need to monitor levels of nitrous oxide?

-- In order to monitor nitrous oxide levels, dental hygienists and dental assistants must show their dentist proof of certification that they have completed a 6-hour nitrous oxide course, including both didactic and clinical components.
+In order to administer monitor nitrous oxide levels, dental hygienists must show their dentist proof of certification that they have completed a 6-hour nitrous oxide course, including both didactic and clinical components.
 These hours related to nitrous oxide count toward the 36 hours of continuing education dental hygienists need to renew their license.
-If a dental hygienist or dental assistant does not monitor nitrous oxide, or there is no nitrous oxide used in his or her dental office, the dental hygienist or assistant does not need the 6 hours of continuing education about nitrous oxide.
+If a dental hygienist does not administer and monitor nitrous oxide, or there is no nitrous oxide used in his or her dental office, the dental hygienist does not need the 6 hours of continuing education about nitrous oxide.

 - As a dental hygienist, what are the educational requirements to administer nitrous oxide?